We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 5.8.
 CCTV recordings will not be transferred outside the EEA except where legally required.

 5.9.
-In the event that any incident occurs in the Restaurant or in the territory adjoining the Restaurant, which is captured in CCTV recordings, it may be reasonably necessary to keep the CCTV recordings of such incident for longer than the time period stipulated within Article 5.3. of this Policy, so as to protect the lawful interests of the Company, its employees and/or Customers.
-In such a case, the Restaurant manager shall immediately inform the Head of the IT Department in order to create a separate digital file containing the recording of the incident and store it for as long as the incident is resolved.
+In the event that any incident occurs in the Restaurant or in the territory adjoining the Restaurant, which is captured in CCTV recordings, it may be reasonably necessary to keep the CCTV recordings of such incident for longer than the time period stipulated within Article 5.3. of this Policy, so as to protect the lawful interests of the Company, its employees and/or Customers, or in order to comply with a request for a copy of the footage from the Malta Police Force.

 5.10.
 In the event of an incident as described in the foregoing Article 5.9, the recordings may be shared with the Company’s senior management should this be necessary to tackle the incident in question.
-The footage may also be shared with third parties including but not limited to law enforcement authorities, insurance companies, security service providers, cash collectors as the case may be should this be necessary in order to safeguard the legitimate interests of the Company, or in the interests of the Data Subjects.
+The footage may also be shared with third parties including but not limited to law enforcement authorities, insurance companies and security service providers as the case may be should this be necessary in order to safeguard the legitimate interests of the Company, or in the interests of the Data Subjects.
 The Company shall make every reasonable effort to minimize the amount of personal data contained within these incident recordings.

 6. DATA SUBJECT RIGHTS